keyboard_arrow_up

 Early Use of Plastics

 Plastics have a history that extends thousands of years.
-Early forms of plastics were sourced from natural, organic polymers such as proteins found in eggs and blood.
+Early forms of plastic-like materials were sourced from natural, organic polymers such as proteins found in eggs and blood.
 As early as 1600 BC, Mesoamerican civilizations used natural rubber to create objects like figurines, bands, and balls.
-In the Middle Ages, treated cattle horn—using casein from milk proteins—was an early example of plastic material.
+In the Middle Ages, treated cattle horn using casein from milk proteins was another early example of a workable plastic material.

 Plastics in the 1800s